FIXTradingCommunity/fixatdl-specification/v1-1-STANDARD/FIXatdl.md

 in this condition, the associated parameter will not be included in that message.

-Also note that the state of a control‟s enabled property or visible property does not influence whether the control‟s associated parameter is sent on the wire or not.
-This behavior is governed entirely by the control‟s value.
+Also note that the state of a control's enabled property or visible property does not influence whether the control's associated parameter is sent on the wire or not.
+This behavior is governed entirely by the control's value.
 To clarify this, we must adhere to another convention:

 v.
-To the extent that a control‟s value determines the "wire-value" of
+To the extent that a control's value determines the "wire-value" of
     a particular parameter, if the control is un-initialized or has been set to the value of "{NULL}" then the associated parameter will not have a "wire-value" and will not have its tag-value pair